WashU & Undergraduate Visiting Students

 Undergraduates in good standing at a U.S. college or university are welcome to enroll online through the Summer School's open admission policy.
 Undergraduates are strongly encouraged to consult with their home institution advisor prior to registering.
-Visiting undergraduates may live on or off campus.
-Learn more about housing options.
+Students may live on campus by requesting housing through Summer Programs and Conference Services, live off-campus through Quadrangle Housing, or obtain housing off-campus independently.

 If you have questions about your current visa status, please contact Martha Turner within the Office of International Students and Scholars.

-International students not currently studying in the U.S. may apply to our International Summer Study program.
-The application deadline for Session A is April 1, and Session B is May 15.
+International students not currently studying in the U.S. may apply to join our International Summer Study program.
+The program runs from July 10 - August 14, 2020.
+The application cycle opens December 1, 2019 and closes May 8, 2020.

 Adult or Professional Students